 New students who have been accepted to University of the Sciences as full-time students for the upcoming fall semester, will be notified of their eligibility to apply to PREP.
 Eligibility is initially based on academic criteria; eligible candidates will receive an application in the mail and notification by email.I am eligible, how can I apply?

-To be considered for PREP, students need to complete an application and write an essay.
-Once selected for consideration, applicants then attend an on-campus interview accompanied by a parent or guardian.
+Applicants selected for consideration will attend an on-campus interview accompanied by a parent or guardian.
 PREP accepts a limited number of first-year students each year.
 Selection is based on a number of factors including demonstrated enthusiasm for participation in the small learning community.

 PREP students attend an eight-week summer residential program that takes place on campus the summer following high school graduation.
 The curriculum includes:

 The program is staffed by counselors who are active PREP students themselves.
 The counselors serve as mentors to the new students.